 If you’re asleep, this means you’re going to spend more time waking to use the bathroom, which interrupts your ability to reach the REM state of sleep.

-Not only are you going to get up repeatedly to use the bathroom, you’re going to also spend a significant amount of the night tossing in your bed restlessly.
-Another problem for people that drink consistently is the presence of vivid and sometimes scary dreams.
+Not only are you going to get up repeatedly to use the bathroom, but you’re also going to spend a significant amount of the night tossing in your bed restlessly.
+Another problem for people who drink consistently is the presence of vivid and sometimes scary dreams.

 As the body continues flushing the alcohol out of its system, it increases a person’s ability to recall their dreams, even ones that you’d rather forget.